smastrom/vue-use-active-scroll/README.md

 > :bulb: Unreachable targets are all those targets 100% visible once scrolled to the bottom of the page.
 Clicking on the correspondent link in the sidebar doesn't trigger any scroll event.

 `setUnreachable` is a "safe" function that allows to set an unreachable target as active.
-"Safe" means that you can call it in any handler.
+"Safe" means that you can call it in any handler with any ID.

 `useActiveTitle` will evaluate if the ID passed is unreachable, if yes, it will update the active target once scroll is idle and bottom is reached no matter what's the actual nearest target or if `jumpToLast` is active.